 From Soarin’ to Test Track, Epcot has a selection of rides that appeal to adults, including the brand new Guardians of the Galaxy: Cosmic Rewind.
 We’ll share our favorite grownup rides, along with some insider advice to help you enjoy your time at Epcot.

-When you’re finished picking your rides, make to to check out our picks for the Top 13 Best Epcot Restaurants for Adults.
+When you’re finished picking your rides, be sure to check out our picks for the Top 13 Best Epcot Restaurants for Adults.

 Ranking the Best Epcot Rides for Adults

 The first ride on our list is slow and educational, perfect for any age adult.
 Living with the Land is a classic Epcot ride that takes you on a boat ride through a huge greenhouse system.
 The ride is interesting and also educational as it shows what Epcot believes to be the future of agriculture and food production.

 Once you load up into your boat, you’ll find yourself weaving through different parts of Epcot’s in-park farm.
 Fruits and vegetables from around the world will be seen all over, many of which are being grown using innovative techniques developed by Disney horticulturalists.

 There’s even a section of the ride that showcases a hydroponic system, complete with sturgeon, catfish, and tilapia.
 Many of the fruits, vegetables, and herbs featured in this exhibit are served at Disney World restaurants.

 This ride is slow-paced and won’t knock your socks off, but it’s a traditional Epcot ride that appeals to adults more than it does small children.
 It’s interesting enough to see the interior of a technologically advanced greenhouse and almost always has a very low wait time.

 #6: Frozen Ever After